Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Experiement Setup

+To comprehensively evaluate GenLoc, we compare it against publicly available and executable baselines from three categories.

-GenLoc is compared against a set of techniques with publicly available and workable implementations.
-We selected five widely studied IRBL techniques that span both traditional and deep learning-based methods: VSM, BugLocator, BLUiR, BRTracer, and DreamLoc.
-VSM computes cosine similarity between the bug report and source code based on term weights derived using Term Frequency–Inverse Document Frequency (TF-IDF) \cite{widyasari2022influence}.
-BugLocator extends VSM by incorporating file length normalization and historical bug-fix frequency to prioritize more fault-prone files \cite{zhou2012should}.
+\begin{itemize}[label={},leftmargin=0pt] \item \textbf{Traditional and Deep Learning-Based IRBL Techniques (RQ1).} We select four widely studied IRBL techniques from the traditional and deep learning categories: BugLocator \cite{zhou2012should}, BLUiR \cite{saha2013improving}, BRTracer \cite{wong2014boosting} and DreamLoc \cite{qi2021dreamloc}.
+Although BugLocator, BLUiR and BRTracer were introduced earlier, they remain actively used in recent empirical studies to characterize the strengths and limitations of IR-based bug localization techniques \cite{li2022empirical,kim2021datasets}.
+BugLocator uses revised VSM (rVSM) by incorporating file length normalization and historical bug-fix frequency to prioritize more fault-prone files \cite{zhou2012should}.
 BLUiR assigns different weights to structural program elements such as class and method names, and computes their similarity to the bug report content separately \cite{saha2013improving}.
-BRTracer divides source files into smaller segments (chunks) and integrates additional signals such as stack traces and historical fix data to rank files \cite{wong2014boosting}.
-DreamLoc leverages a Wide and Deep architecture.
-The Wide component captures software-specific statistical features (e.g., fix frequency and recency), while the Deep component applies a relevance model for fine-grained similarity scoring \cite{qi2021dreamloc}.
-For DreamLoc, the original implementation is used.
-For BugLocator, BLUiR, and BRTracer, the implementations provided in~\cite{lee2018bench4bl} and for VSM the implementation provided in~\cite{widyasari2022influence} are adopted since the original implementations are not publicly available.
-While we aimed to incorporate several other IRBL techniques in the evaluation, they could not be included due to various limitations.
-For instance, DNNLOC \cite{lam2017bug} and DeepLoc \cite{xiao2019improving} do not have a publicly released implementation.
-Although RLocator \cite{chakraborty2024rlocator} provides a replication package, it is incomplete due to missing source code.
-AdaptiveBL \cite{fejzer2021tracking} could not be executed because of unresolved dependency issues, which also affects FLIM \cite{liang2022modeling}, as it builds on AdaptiveBL.
+BRTracer divides source files into smaller segments and integrates additional signals such as stack traces and historical fix data to rank files \cite{wong2014boosting}.
+DreamLoc leverages a Wide and Deep architecture: the Wide component captures software-specific statistical features (e.g., fix frequency and recency), while the Deep component applies a relevance model for fine-grained similarity scoring \cite{qi2021dreamloc}.

-For comparison, the dataset by Ye et al.~\cite{ye2015mapping} is used, since it is the most widely used dataset in prior work \cite{qi2021dreamloc,ye2016word,fejzer2021tracking}.
-It contains over 22,000 bugs from six large, open-source projects, as shown in Table \ref{dataset}.
-Following prior papers \cite{han2023bjxnet,chakraborty2024rlocator}, 60\% data is used as historical (training) data and the most recent 40\%---consisting of 9,097 bugs---is used for evaluation.